 - Steve Matthiasson, Proprietor & Winemaker

 The Red Hen Merlot Vineyard, along Dry Creek, at the very top of the creek’s alluvial fan, is a warm site with very light and thin soils, composed of a foot of silty loam sitting on top of at least 20 feet of pure cobble.
-The vines are naturally small berried and early ripening.
+The vines are naturally small berries and early ripening.
 The stress results in extremely low yields, barely making over a ton per acre of intense and concentrated fruit.
 In the 1950’s through the 1970’s, this block produced the top fruit for Christian Brothers, when it was still run by the Church (it was called “block 74”).
 It was forgotten about until we discovered it in 2003.
-We leased it so we cold farm it ourselves.
+The vineyard provided rich ripe aromatic fruit.

-In the mouth of the Dry Creek Canyon, upstream from the Red Hen, The Meadowbrook Cabernet Sauvignon receives the nightly air current off of Mt.
+In the mouth of the Dry Creek Canyon, upstream from the Red Hen, the Meadowbrook Cabernet Sauvignon receives the nightly air current off of Mt.
 Veeder, which also blocks the intense late afternoon sun.
 This makes it the cool foil to the warmer Red Hen.
 The coolness and protection lets the fruit develop and maintain an unusually strong backbone of acidity and tannin.
 Every year, on schedule, as the nights get cold, the switch turns in the vines and the leaves turn color and drop before any other vineyard in the area, and the fruit is ready to harvest.
 The vineyard sits on old creek deposits, and the spots selected for harvest are on shallow, heavy clay with coarse sand, over dry cobbles and silt.
-This vineyard is a consulting client, and we cherry pick our fruit every year.
+The vineyard provided structure and firm acidity.